o3de/o3de.org/content/docs/user-guide/assets/asset-processor/debugging.md

 1. In a terminal, navigate to `<build>/bin/<config>/`.

 1. Enter the command below to get a list of possible options.
+See [Asset Builder Settings](/docs/user-guide/assets/pipeline/asset-builders#Settings) for further information.

    ```cmd
    AssetBuilder.exe -help